When is the Lord of the Rings TV series released on Amazon? Who’s in it?

 What do Amazon’s Center-earth maps imply?

-The corporate could also be conserving its playing cards near its chest relating to precise bulletins, however behind the scenes Amazon has quietly been paving the way in which for its landmark launch.
+The corporate could also be holding its playing cards near its chest in relation to precise bulletins, however behind the scenes Amazon has quietly been paving the best way for its landmark launch.

 The present’s Twitter feed, established in November 2018, has since February 2019 been linking to a sequence of on-line maps of Center-earth.

-Over the course of a variety of messages, the maps have steadily been stuffed in – however what might it imply?
+Over the course of quite a lot of messages, the maps have progressively been crammed in – however what may it imply?

-“I wisely started with a map,” the messages start, a quote from Lord of the Rings creator JRR Tolkien.
+“I wisely started with a map,” the messages start, a quote from Lord of the Rings writer JRR Tolkien.

 “I wisely started with a map” — J.R.R.
 Tolkien